- Which companies offer the cheapest non-owner car insurance in Kansas?

-The cheapest non-owner car insurer in Kansas is GEICO, with rates averaging $94.
-The second cheapest Kansas non-owner insurer is Shelter Insurance.
-Average rates are $172.
+The cheapest non-owner car insurance in Kansas is from GEICO, with an average rate of $94.
+The second most affordable option in Kansas is Shelter Insurance, with an average rate of $172.

 Best non-owner car insurance in Kansas